EdmundsAPI/edmundsapi.github.com/api-documentation/inventory/index.md

 ### API Uses

-* Get all dealerships within a certain zip code and radius
+* Get all inventories within a certain zip code and radius
-* Get all dealerships by the kinds of cars they sell
+* Get inventory by VIN
-* Get consumer ratings and reviews of a dealership by its Edmunds ID
+* Get inventories by franchise id
-* Get consumer ratings and reviews of dealerships by their car makes and the zip code they're in
+* Get inventories by style id

 <a name='sec-7'> </a>